summerstreet/woodling/README.md

 ### Fake associations

 It is possible to create model associations by returning them from lazy attributes.
-This how you'd retrieve an instance with one-to-one relationship from Woodling:
+This is how you'd retrieve an instance with one-to-one relationship from Woodling:

 ```
 Woodling::seed('Weakness', function($weakness)